Descent098/ezcv-http/README.md

 2. An http server into [ezcv](https://github.com/Descent098/ezcv)
 3. Live reloading

+All of these folders implement some, or all of these peices of functionality.
+They're documented here for posterity as well as a resource for learning various methods of implementing this functionality.

+## Project breakdown

 | Project name          | Required libraries                                           | Functionality implemented                      |
 | --------------------- | ------------------------------------------------------------ | ---------------------------------------------- |